jdmonin/JSettlers2/doc/Readme.developer.md

 or PostgreSQL installed and configured, or the sqlite jdbc driver for a file-based local database.

-This project was designed to build with gradle 4 or 5, and from within an IDE like eclipse.
+This project was designed to build with gradle 5.6 or 6.x, or from within an IDE like eclipse.
 Gradle builds output to `build/libs/`.

 If not using an IDE like eclipse, check the `build.gradle` file.
 There may be build variables you may want to change locally.
 These can be changed by